FraudBlogger.com

 NY Woman Sentenced For Stealing Filing Fees

 Shannon L. Gray was sentenced to five years probation for stealing nearly $3000 over two years.
-The money was paid by real estate companies and intended to be used for mortgage document recording fees.
+The

 read story from The Post Star